filecoin-project/filecoin-docs/basics/project-and-community/ways-to-contribute.md

 #### Syntax

 The Filecoin Docs project follows the _GitHub Flavoured Markdown_ syntax for markdown.
 This way, all articles display properly within GitHub itself.
-This gives readers the option to view articles on [the docs website](http://localhost:5000/o/NNmD4UvLc26b1TmEYgzE/s/ljEfPn4P3ow2x1OCSoi4/) or [its GitHub repo](https://github.com/filecoin-project/filecoin-docs).

 #### Rules